Chart Color Schemes

 Cultural Diversity

-Naracoorte's population showed above-average cultural diversity with 19.9% born overseas and 14.8% speaking a language other than English at home.
-Christianity was the dominant religion in Naracoorte, accounting for 45.1%.
-Islam, however, was significantly overrepresented at 5.3%, compared to the regional average of 1.1%.
+Naracoorte's cultural diversity was above average, with 19.9% of its population born overseas and 14.8% speaking a language other than English at home.
+Christianity was the predominant religion in Naracoorte, comprising 45.1% of the population.
+Islam was overrepresented compared to the rest of South Australia, making up 5.3% of Naracoorte's population versus 1.1%.

 Frequently Asked Questions - Diversity